cucumber/common/HACKING.md

 ### Docker and CI

 Our CI build uses Docker.
-We have our own docker images defined in `Dockerfile.*` files.
+We have our own docker images defined in [cucumber-build](https://github.com/cucumber/cucumber-build).
 These need to be rebuilt and published manually whenever they change.

-In order to publish new images, log in as `cukebot`.
-The password is in 1Password, in the "Cucumber Open Source" vault.

-    source ./scripts/functions.sh
-    docker_build Dockerfile
-    docker_push Dockerfile

-The images are published [in the cucumber repository section at Docker Hub](https://hub.docker.com/r/cucumber/).